kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Allows you to bundle multiple GitHub repos into a single view
 - Different teams (or team members) can create different pipeline structure for the same set of repos
-  - Each team can have their own workflow
+  - Each team can have its workflow

 ## Epics